luckyhzt/unicolor/README.md

 To use exemplar-based colorization, download the [pretrained models](https://github.com/zhangmozhe/Deep-Exemplar-based-Video-Colorization/releases/download/v1.0/colorization_checkpoint.zip) from [Deep-Exemplar-based-Video-Colorization](https://github.com/zhangmozhe/Deep-Exemplar-based-Video-Colorization), unzip the file and place the files into the corresponding folders:
 - `video_moredata_l1` under the `sample/ImageMatch/checkpoints` folder
 - `vgg19_conv.pth` and `vgg19_gray.pth` under the `sample/ImageMatch/data` folder

+## Sampling
+In `sample/sample.ipynb`, we show how to use our framework to perform unconditional, stroke-based, exemplar-based, and text-based colorization.

 ## Comments
 Thanks to the authors who make their code and pretrained models publicly available: